Offroad Escapades in Canada

 Victoria Day Long Weekend, the time when nature awakens.
 Most snow is gone and the creeks and rivers run fast.
 It is also the time for all the pesky insects to emerge, making this paradise a living hell.
 No better time than to start our camping season at Marten River Provincial Park.
 We got our sandwiches packed and explored Red Squirrel Road.
 Next day on Sunday, we found the perfect conditions at the Finlayson Lake.

-The destination we ignored for way too many years, the Maritimes
+The destination we ignored for way too many years, the Maritime

-The souvenirs we brought back from the Maritimes were red wine from Nova Scotia and potatoes from PEI.
+The souvenirs we brought back from the Maritime were red wine from Nova Scotia and potatoes from PEI.
 And obviously we got Dulse from Grand Manan.
-The Maritimes - what a great trip.
+The Maritime - what a great trip.

 On the way back we took a detour via Esker Lakes Provincial Park to stock up on wild blueberries.

 Last year we noticed tire tracks on a sandy side road off Highway 672.
 There we found a blueberry patch the size of a small country.
 Well, lucky us that we couldn't resist the dirt road.